magalhini/magalhini.github.com/_posts/2016-04-11-deep-into-opentype-features.md

 - ... but they can't actually be disabled in Safari either
 - There are still bugs rendering ligatures with older browser versions

-Another important thing to note is that Chrome, Safari and Firefox fully support the `text-rendering` property, which calculates kerning automagically.
-This is why some ligatures and kerning are enabled by default even if we don't do it manually: these browsers turn these features on on their own.
+Another important thing to note is that Chrome, Safari and Firefox fully support the `text-rendering` property, which calculates kerning *automagically*.
+This is why some ligatures and kerning are enabled by default even if we don't do it manually: these browsers turn these features on if they're available.
 This is not the case of Internet Explorer, and nope, not even Edge.

 Here's the current state of support for `font-feature-*` right now (April 2016), provided by [caniuse](http://caniuse.com):